Archive for motivation

 I spend my days learning about the laws and the principles of success.
 I believe if we learn these laws and principles we will succeed.
 In fact, if anyone learns these laws and principles, they will succeed.

-on success, success is dependent on effort, lessons on success, No journey is too great when one finds what he seeks, Success is a science; if you have the conditions you get the result, lessons for success, success lessons, causes of success, Success is a science, success is a science if you have the conditions you get the result
+on success, success is dependent on effort, lessons on success, No journey is too great when one finds what he seeks, Success is a science; if you have the conditions you get the result, causes of success, success lessons, lessons for success, Success is a science, success is a science if you have the conditions you get the result

 Posted on 08.04.10 | 32 Comments